 Using Cap Rate is beneficial to compare investment options against each other and assess which one will offer a more favorable Return on Investment (ROI).
 It’s also useful to note that using the Cap Rate is a helpful tool to evaluate existing investments periodically to ensure an investment remains favorable.
 For example, compare your Cap Rate using the current market value of your property with similar properties in the area.
 If your Cap Rate is considerably lower, this may indicate that your net operating income is lower than expected.
 You can then examine why this is the case and look for improvements in generating income or reducing operating costs.

-Why Do Real Estate Owners Calculate Using Cap Rate?
+Why Do Real Estate Owners Calculate Rental Property Cap Rate?

-The basic reason real estate property investors use Cap Rate is to calculate the comparative value of a potential property they might purchase against other related properties available in a particular area.
+The basic reason real estate property investors use a cap rate calculator is to calculate the comparative value of a potential property they might purchase against other related properties available in a particular area.
 Through this formula, they can easily evaluate the overall worth of a property and decide whether their investment is likely to be profitable enough to offset the risks involved.
 Additionally, it can also identify whether a property is undervalued or overvalued, compared with other properties in that same market.

 You can also use Cap Rate to estimate the level of risk when purchasing a property.
 For example, a higher Cap Rate usually indicates the property is carrying higher risks, including vacancies, high maintenance costs, or a slower rental market.
 A lower Cap Rate generally indicates that a property is considered a ‘safer’ investment, that is, lower in risk.
 Investors that have properties with more risk expect higher returns and are betting that few problems actually occur, or if they do, they have had sufficiently higher income up to that point to offset any losses.

-This being said, just because your potential property purchase may return a lower Cap Rate doesn’t always mean it’s the better investment.
+Overall, a good cap rate for multifamily investments is around 4% – 10%.
 Instead, you need to evaluate your own investment objectives in conjunction with your evaluation when calculating the Cap Rate for landlords.

 How Is Cap Rate Calculated?